Request a Metal Injection Molding Quote

 During injection, the plasticized feedstock is forced through the nozzle, runner system, gate, and finally into the mold cavity.
 This is where many MIM defects are created.

 A good filling pattern should avoid excessive shear, trapped air, severe weld lines, and sudden flow hesitation.
-For small precision parts, gate position and flow path are often as important as machine settings.
+For small precision parts, gate location and flow path are often as important as machine settings.

 Packing and Holding